-A catcher’s throw down to second base is usually evaluated by determining the elapsed time from the point the pitched ball hits the catcher’s glove, until the ball hits the infielder’s glove taking the throw at 2nd.
+A catcher’s throw down to the second base is usually evaluated by determining the elapsed time from the point the pitched ball hits the catcher’s glove until the ball hits the infielder’s glove taking the throw at 2nd.
 This time is known as the “Pop Time.”

-Much emphasis has been put on this time when evaluating High School, College and Pro catchers.
-In my work with catchers I have found that just using this one measurement does not give a complete picture of a catcher’s strengths and weaknesses as it relates to this throw.
+Much emphasis has been put on this time when evaluating High School, College, and Pro catchers.
+In my work with catchers, I have found that just using this one measurement does not give a complete picture of a catcher’s strengths and weaknesses related to this throw.

 I have found that the throw to 2nd is in essence a 3-part skill.
 Each part can be evaluated for strengths and weaknesses and improved.
 The three components are:

 - Ball Control and Release Efficiency

 On average, a professional catcher’s success rate is just 25% and, at best, around 50%.
 Success rates for youth catchers have as wide a success rate as well.
 Each of the three components of the throw contributes to the success or failure of each throw down to 2nd.
 Without evaluating each part and just evaluating the entire throw using Pop Time readings, coaches may overlook areas needing improvement.

 The following is the three part evaluation process I use to evaluate catchers’ throws, presented in reverse order.